greenfield932/CarND-Path-Planning-Project/README.md

 4. Car does not have collisions.

 The following video represents an ability to handle collisions.
-When the car became to close to a slow vehicle the car's speed adjusted according to the vehicle ahead speed.
+When the car became too close to a slow vehicle the car's speed adjusted according to the vehicle ahead speed.

 ![alt text][image4]